 This audit examines the controls used by service organizations to address any one or all of the 5 Trust Service Principles and provides assurance that controls are designed and operating effectively to meet the desired objectives at a specific point in time.

 The Type 2 SOC 2 audit includes all the same information as Type 1, but it includes additional attestation that a service organization’s controls are tested for operating effectiveness over a sustained period of time.

-A SOC 2 audit is intended to meet the needs of a broad range of users that require detailed information and assurance regarding the controls at a service organization, relating to security, availability and processing integrity of the systems used to process users’ data, as well as the confidentiality and privacy of the information processed by the systems.
+A SOC 2 audit is intended to meet the needs of a broad range of users that require detailed information and assurance regarding the controls at a service organization relating to the security, availability, and processing integrity of the systems used to process users’ data, as well as the confidentiality and privacy of the information processed by the systems.

-A few of the most common reasons businesses need a SOC 2 audit include the followng:
+A few of the most common reasons businesses need a SOC 2 audit include the following:

 - Organizational oversight

 - Vendor management programs

 - Internal corporate government and risk management issues